get-ion/middleware/README.md

 ## Can I use standard net/http handler with ion?

-**Yes** you can, just pass the Handler inside the `handlerconv.FromStd` in order to be converted into ion.HandlerFunc and register it as you saw before.
+**Yes** you can, just pass the Handler inside the `ion.FromStd` in order to be converted into context.Handler and register it as you saw before.

 ### Convert handler which has the form of `http.Handler/HandlerFunc`